cooperda00/rp-fin-group/src/markdown-compliance/dataCollection.md

 <br>

-* i.
-Perform the contract;
+*  Perform the contract;
-* ii.
-When RP need to comply with a legal or regulatory obligation;
+*  When RP need to comply with a legal or regulatory obligation;
-* iii.
-Internal record keeping;
+*  Internal record keeping;
-* iv.
-Managing events and keep data subject informed all updates of the subscribed products and services;
+*  Managing events and keep data subject informed all updates of the subscribed products and services;

 <br>